 Over the next 10 years, programming will be one of the fastest-growing occupations.
 It is ideal to teach coding step by step.
 The first step is to define it for kids.
 It will act as their guiding principle or rule of thumb to keep in mind when they’re confused.

 Go basic, use analogies, use examples – explain the concept in simple language that kids can relate to and understand.

 For example, to answer the question “What is coding and how do you do it?”, explain it this way:

 A code is an instruction given to a computer.
-This instruction makes the computer behave accordingly.
-Several codes written together become a set of commands.
+These instructions make the computer behave accordingly.
+Code written together becomes a set of commands.
 The commands make the computer undertake an activity in a step-by-step process.
 Each code represents a step.
-Therefore, the codes written by you lead to a specific outcome, that your computer or gadget generates.
-All the buttons you press on your gadgets lead to a code being fed into the gadget, therefore executing a task in a game, or moving to a new video.
+Therefore, the code written by you leads to a specific outcome that your computer or gadget generates.
+The buttons you press on your gadget lead to a code being fed into it, performing a task in a game, or moving to a new video.
 The choices are endless!

 Coding for newbies seems daunting at first.
 Once you break it down into such simple and sequential sentences, it becomes easy for kids to understand.

 Move to the next aspect of coding basics for kids.

 To do this, answer the next natural question that pops up in the minds of kids, “If coding is instructing a computer, what language do we use to communicate with them?”

 Explain that languages take many forms and functions.
 It means that there are many different languages in the computer world like they are in the human world.
 Humans learn one or more human languages, and similarly, they also learn one or more computer languages.

 The way we speak to different people, in the language the people understand, we talk to gadgets in the language they understand.